abdul789150/Game-Rank-Classification-using-Neural-Network/readme.md

 LD46.
 LD46 was the largest Ludum Dare competition yet by a substantial margin, presumably due to a large influx of new participants on account of COVID-19 quarantine; as such, keep in mind that there may be some shift in the distribution between the training and test sets.

+## How to Run Project
+For running this project you need to run the ```final_model.ipynb file```.
+In the end it will output the predictions for testing in a new csv file.

+## Libraries you will need
+You will need to install following libraries to run the project:
+-> numpy
+-> pandas
+-> keras
+-> scikit learn